emarhavilicfp/icfpc2013/README.md

 out, at least in this contest, many large functions are representable in smaller form.

+The general solver can be found in solve/brute-solve.sml.

 III.
 Bonus solver.

 The bonus solver is a specialized version of the general solver tuned